"The parent-child connection is the most powerful mental health intervention known to humanity. "

 Child psychotherapy is an intervention used in the treatment of behavioural, emotional and psychological difficulties in children aged between three and twelve years.
 Each therapist has a unique approach to working with children, and may integrate several therapeutic methods to find which one works for the child.
 This may include a combination of Play/Art/Sand Therapy, Cognitive,Behavioral Therapy, Family Therapy and Individual Psychotherapy.

-What to tell your child about coming to the first appointment: Sometimes parents are not sure what to tell their child, however it is very important that your child knows that they are coming to Willow Tree and that they know why.
+What to tell your child about coming to the first appointment Sometimes parents are not sure what to tell their child, however it is very important that your child knows that they will be meeting with a therapist and that they know why.
 Children should be told in advance and not on the day of the appointment.
 It is always best to be honest, you may say "I know you have been upset lately so I / we have made an appointment with a person who understands and helps kids who are upset".
-You and your child can view our website www.willowtree.ie.
+You and your child can view our website.

 If you have any more questions or concerns, do not hesitate to contact us on 086 8732124.
 Download Form